 Lying to the FBI is a crime.
 That NASDAQ making the shit up opens itself to huge civil and criminal liabilities.
 Who at the NASDAQ have lied to the Court, the FBI and the US Attorney?

 That “misleading the NASDAQ, violating a NASDAQ listing rule” is WRITTEN ALL OVER MR. WEY’S INDICTMENT, which doomed this innocent man’s life.
-The NASDAQ-fabricated charge weighed on Mr. Wey’s shoulders with the threat of a 20-year prison term, with his LIBERTY AND FREEDOM taken away from him, precipitated by NASDAQ’s lies to the government in a fabricated rule violation.
+The NASDAQ-fabricated charge weighed on Mr. Wey’s shoulders with the threat of a 20-year prison term, with his LIBERTY AND FREEDOM potentially taken away from him, precipitated by NASDAQ’s lies to the government.

-Between the FBI agents’ and NASDAQ staff’s conflicting statements, who obstructed justice?
+In the conflicting statements between NASDAQ staff and the FBI agents, who obstructed justice?
 Who will be a “neutered NASDAQ dog” in this public fight?
-Would NASDAQ CEO Adena Friedman take the blame?
+Would NASDAQ CEO Adena Friedman take the fall?

 Reported by Forbes, “in a landmark decision in July 2013, the U.S. Securities and Exchange Commission slapped down Nasdaq and reversed its decision to delist a Chinese alternative energy company.
 The SEC determined that CleanTech Innovations had not intentionally withheld crucial information from Nasdaq. “[T]he record does not show that the specific grounds on which Nasdaq based its delisting decision exist in fact,” concluded the SEC.
 “And the considerable discretion afforded to Nasdaq therefore does not permit its delisting decision.”
 The July 11 2013 ruling ended a listing dispute that had started three years before.
 This was the first time the SEC had reversed a Nasdaq listing decision since the NASDAQ’s inception nearly 50 years ago.”